Learn more about the City's animal licensing and pound services. You can also discover more about our off-leash dog parks and urban wildlife control.

 • Where you found the animal

-• Dog licence tag number
+• License tag number (if available)

-• Colour or any special identifying features
+• Breed of animal, colour, or any special identifying features, including collar colour

 • Gender (if known)